joashcolomer/midtermexam/README.md

-# WebDev2 Midterm Exam Answer Sheet by Clyde Balaman
+# WebDev2 Midterm Exam Answer Sheet by Joash Colomer
 This repository contains my answers to Part 1, 2, 3, and 4.

 ##Part 1 - Multiple Choice